-Image-guided biopsy is indicated to establish the diagnosis of DCIS and guide treatment.
-Mammography-guided local excision of the small tumor is indicated.
-This procedure is adequate as it removes all the abnormal tissue while preserving the normal breast tissue.
+An image-guided biopsy is indicated to establish the diagnosis of DCIS and guide treatment.
+A mammography-guided local excision of the small tumor is indicated.
+This procedure is adequate as it removes all the abnormal tissue, while preserving the normal breast tissue.

 After the removal of the tumor, several features need to be noted to determine prognosis.
 The tumor size, if more than 1 cm, might predispose the patient to possible microinvasion.

-Additionally, the nuclear grade and presence or absence of comedo-type necrosis are also important prognostic factors in DCIS.
+Additionally, the nuclear grade and presence or absence of comedo-type necrosis is also important prognostic factors in DCIS.

 Treatment of non-invasive breast cancer or DCIS involves total mastectomy, breast conservation therapy and/or breast irradiation.